pwoloszyn/MinLang/README.md

 it would look something like this:
 step -3
 The interpreter will not allow you to step beyond the margins of code, so if the code is 10 lines and at line 8 you try to run the command "step 3", the interpreter will return an error.
-Also be aware of the potential for infinite loops.
+Importantly, the step command will ignore empty lines of code, so:
+def x : 2
+step 2

+out x
+inc x
+out x
+will output only out 3.

 The "cmp" command compares two variables to each other, if they are equal the next line executes,